-QUESTION 2: Why do I need spoilage coverage?
+QUESTION 2: Why does my client need spoilage coverage?
 RESPONSE 2: Spoilage coverage pays for damaged product whenever a breakdown (covered loss) occurs that prevents the insured from maintaining the controlled environment needed to preserve that product.

 Here are a few examples: